 Boutique shops, Kosher kitchens, and bakeries line the streets of this neighborhood, as a visual sign that the once unseemly ghetto is now a thriving neighborhood, rich with entrepreneurs and hosting some of the highest market real estate in Rome.
 Within the area, the endangered Judeo-Italian dialect, known by only 250 people in the world, is sometimes spoken, using Italian prefixes and suffixes with Hebrew and Aramaic roots.
 In general, the quarter boasts some of the finest dining in the city – but their fried artichokes are a specialty snack that simply can’t be missed!
 Stroll the streets in amazement as we celebrate the rich heritage of a neighborhood that has been a center of faith and worship since the Middle Ages and get a deep sense of the community within the walls of the Great Synagogue of Rome.

-Witness spellbinding ruins from Ancient Rome, including the Jewish Colosseum and the Pompey Theater
+See Roman Ruins Including the Jewish Colosseum and Pompey Theater

 Go off the beaten path to admire the lesser-known relics that have stood for more than 2,000 years symbolizing the reliance of Ancient Romans in the heart of the Ghetto.
 You don’t have to be Jewish to enjoy this not-so-introductory tour – in fact, most visitors stand completely awe-stricken in the shadow of the Theatre of Marcellus, also referred to as the Jewish Colosseum!
 Though the open-air amphitheater was a direct inspiration for its larger neighbor, most people don’t know it exists until they see it!
 Learn about the origins of Rome’s first grand arena and the evocative remnants of the Portico d’Ottavia and other structures that once surrounded it.